 1. Breast Pumps and Accessories

 A breast pump, which is one of the biggest baby expenses, may be a requirement if you are a working mom who is unable to nurse your baby during the day.
-Luckily, breast pumps are common baby shower gifts so hopefully the money will not be coming out of your pocket.
+Luckily, breast pumps are common baby shower gifts and are often covered by insurance, per HealthCareInsider, so hopefully the money will not be coming out of your pocket.

 If you do have to make the purchase on your own, think carefully about your personal needs.
 Pumps can range from $45 to $400, depending on the model.
 If you find you need one of the high power, expensive versions, talk to a hospital lactation consultant about possible rental or payment plan options that may be available.